 A total of 24 items are asked thus making a possible maximum score of 96.

-Final score is expressed in percentage and calculated by dividing individual’s score by total score and multiplying that by 100.
+The final score is expressed in percentage and calculated by dividing an individual’s score by total score and multiplying that by 100.

 Interpretation of WOMAC Score